Share this post:

-Naxos is worldwide known as one of the best Greek islands for windsurfing and kite.
-Almost all the western side of the island offers perfect windsurfing conditions, created by the meltemi summer wind that comes from the north.
-The most famous beach for windsurfing and kite surfing is Mikri Vigla, as it enjoys unique conditions with the wind speeding up through the strait between Naxos and Paros.
-Laguna, Saint George Beach, and Plaka are also good windsurfing and kite spots in Naxos island.
+Naxos is worldwide known as one of the best Greek islands for windsurfing and kiting.
+Almost all of the western side of the island offers perfect windsurfing conditions, created by the Meltemi summer wind that comes from the north.
+The most famous beach for windsurfing and kitesurfing is Mikri Vigla, as it enjoys unique conditions with the wind speeding up through the strait between Naxos and Paros.
+Laguna, Saint George Beach, and Plaka are also good windsurfing and kite spots on Naxos island.
 July and August is the ideal time for water sports, as there is strong wind every day, from midday until late in the afternoon.

 Among the best Greek islands for kitesurfing and windsurfing is also Lefkada island.
 The beaches of Agios Ioannis and Vassiliki are especially famous for the special wind conditions that improve the entire experience of these sports.

 The beach of Vassiliki, on the southern coast, is perfect for windsurfing.
 The wind changes direction and gets stronger during the day, making it a great place for all levels.
 Agios Ioannis Beach, just outside Lefkada Town, is ideal for kite surfing as a steady thermal wind blows all throughout summer.
 Both beaches are great for athletes of all levels, from beginners to highly advanced surfers.
 Discover also the best spots for kitesurfing.